VivienvV/Probot/README.md

 	The webpage looks lke this right now: https://postimg.org/image/6pvw14sef/

-I still want to add some sort of process tracker, I'll look into it this weekend
+I still want to add some sort of visual process tracker, I'll try to look into it this weekend!